 How To Use Reference Tracks When Mastering

-Listening to these references at this stage will give you a good frame of reference for what a great master should sound like before you start making changes to your master processing.
-Be sure to match the perceived loudness of the reference tracks to the loudness of the mix to make sure the comparison is fair.
+Listening to great-sounding tracks at the beginning of your session will give you a good frame of reference for what a pro master should sound like before you start making changes to your master processing.

 Importance Of Level Matching